Find out what you need to do if you're moving to Leeds or want to change schools in Leeds. This is called a school in-year application.

 Vulnerable children include those:

 If you think the policy applies to your child, let us know when you complete your application on our online portal.
-We will then contact you if your application is being considered for the fair access protocol for more information.
+We may contact you if your application is being considered for the fair access protocol for more information.

 Our fair access panel may allocate a different school to the ones you have applied for.
 This is so your child can start as quickly as possible at a suitable school.